 Water: Start with good tasting water - lightly filtered or spring water will do.
 Follow the temperature guide below and be sure not to pour boiling water on green or white tea as this will "cook" the leaves and to a degree lessen their flavor.
 One note, if you like the taste of your tap water, you will probably find it satisfactory for making tea.

-Leaves: Put the recommended amount of tea leaves in your teapot.
-As our teas are high grade, less is probably better than more.
-For a cup of tea or a teapot up to 12 ounces, one tablespoon (3-5 grams) of tea should be enough.
+Leaves: For a cup of tea or a teapot (8 to 12 ounces), one tablespoon (3-5 grams) of tea should be enough.
 For a teapot 16-24 ounces, a rounded tablespoon of leaf will probably work.
 You may need to experiment some here to find the right quantity and taste.
 Note, if the tea is becoming astringent, even with a short steep, you probably are using too much leaf.

 Steep Time: Generally, we steep our green, white and black teas for 2-3 minutes.
 Oolongs will typically use shorter steeps as they are strong in taste.
 Pu-erh teas will steep for longer periods.
 So, the steep time may vary for each variety.
 Start with shorter steep times (2 minutes) and see if you like the taste.
 Experiment and increase the steep time as needed.